Few-shot Forgery Detection via Guided Adversarial Interpolation: Few-Shot Forgery Detection Benchmark

 \subsection{Benchmark Evaluation}

-For evaluation, we follow previous settings for forgery detection and only report metrics of binary classification.
+For evaluation, we follow the tradition of previous forgery detection and only report metrics of binary classification.
 To utilize multi-class labels and extract richer features, the detection method is firstly trained to give multi-class predictions, and then transfer to binary classification by simply mapping $n+1$ forgery classes to one single class ``fake", \ie $\{1,2,\cdots,n+1\}\rightarrow1$.
 To fully evaluate the quality of a method, four evaluation metrics are used: \textbf{1)} accuracy score on the minor class ($\text{ACC}_\text{minor}$); \textbf{2)} True Positive Rate (TPR) of the minor class at False Positive Rate (FPR) equal to $0.1\%$ (TPR$^{0.1\%}_\text{minor}$); \textbf{3)} accuracy score on the whole test set ($\text{ACC}_\text{all}$); \textbf{4)} area under the receiver operating characteristic curve computed with the whole test set ($\text{AUC}$).

 \cutBeforeSection